-- 1 Select the objects. - 2 Click Object Align and Distribute Align and Distribute. - 3 To choose the area over which the objects are distributed, click one of the following buttons in the Distribute to area of the Align and Distribute inspector: - Selected objects distributes the objects over the area of the bounding box surrounding them - Document edge distributes the objects over the entire document - 4 To distribute objects horizontally, click one of the following buttons: - Distribute left b evenly spaces the left edges of the objects - Distribute center horizontally in evenly spaces the center points of the objects along a horizontal axis - Distribute right d d evenly spaces the right edges of the objects - Distribute space horizontally - 5 To distribute objects vertically, click one of the following buttons: - Distribute top evenly spaces the top edges of the objects - Distribute center vertically evenly spaces the center points of the objects along a vertical axis - Distribute bottom evenly spaces the bottom edges of the objects - Distribute space vertically $\underline{\square{+}^{+}}$ places equal intervals between the objects along a vertical axis
+- 1 Select the objects. - 2 Click Object Align and Distribute Align and Distribute. - 3 To choose the area over which the objects are distributed, click one of the following buttons in the Distribute to area of the Align and Distribute inspector: - Selected objects distributes the objects over the area of the bounding box surrounding them - ullet Document edge \bullet distributes the objects over the entire document - 4 To distribute objects horizontally, click one of the following buttons:

+- ullet Distribute center horizontally \dbeta evenly spaces the center points of the objects along a horizontal axis - ullet Distribute right ullet evenly spaces the right edges of the objects - Distribute space horizontally places equal intervals between the objects along a horizontal axis - 5 To distribute objects vertically, click one of the following buttons: - Distribute top evenly spaces the top edges of the objects

+- Distribute bottom evenly spaces the bottom edges of the objects - Distribute space vertically places equal intervals between the objects along a vertical axis